Research in eternal ice: glaciers and polar ice sheets

 Alpine glaciers are a hallmark of our landscape and play an important role in hydroelectric power and the local drinking water supply.
 Like the polar regions, they are acutely affected by global warming.
 We study these regions in order to anticipate future developments.

-Changing climatic conditions in the polar regions affect the global climate, because ocean currents, which regulate the climate, depend on the exchange of heat between the polar and tropical regions.
+Changing climatic conditions in the polar regions affect the global climate.
+This is because ocean currents, which regulate the climate, depend on the exchange of heat between the polar and tropical regions.
 The polar snowpacks also play a major role in the global climate, as they reflect around 90% of sunlight.
 By way of comparison, seawater only reflects around 30% back into space.

-Like the ice masses at the poles, the Alpine glaciers are also acutely affected by climate change: researchers predict that they will have melted to a considerable extent by the end of the century.
-We study the impact that this will have on the local drinking water supply and the use of hydroelectric power.
-We also use computer models to simulate the danger of glacial outburst floods and ice avalanches.
+We also examine and observe Alpine glaciers.
+Researchers have calculated that they will largely melt by the end of the century.
+We study the impact that this will have on water availability (for drinking water, hydroelectric power, and irrigation).
+We also use computer models to simulate the danger of glacial outburst and ice avalanches.